NEONScience/NEON-Data-Skills/tutorials/Other/HDFView/exploring-h5-data/Exploring-HDF5-HDFView.md

 Select the HDFView download option that matches the operating system (Mac OS X, Windows, or Linux) and computer setup (32 bit vs 64 bit) that you have.

-This tutorial was written with graphics from the VS 2012 version, but it is applicable to other versions as well.

 ## Hierarchical Data Format 5 - HDF5